Become a vaccinator!

 - COVID-19 Vaccine Shipping, Storage, and Handling

-4. (For students): Have completed, at a minimum, at least 1 year of clinical experience.
+- Additional requirements for students: Have completed, at a minimum, at least 1 year of clinical experience, as attested to by their educational institution in accordance with NYSDOH guidance.

-How to Complete the Required NYSDOH COVID-19 Vaccine Online Trainings for Vaccinators
+How to Complete the Online NYSDOH COVID-19 Vaccine Training for Vaccinators and the Privacy and Security of Health Information in NYS modules

 For EMS providers, go to www.VitalSignsAcademy.com and click on the top right hand side of the page “Login/Register”.

-2. You must complete four training modules in your system.
+You must complete the training modules in your system.

 To access the direct modules in the LMS system: